gauravmahto/gauravmahto.github.io/docs/index.md

 ## EXPERIENCE

 ### Oracle India Development Center — Principal Software Engineer

 **April 2025 - Present**

-- Member of the Exadata engineering team at Oracle IDC.
+- Leading the development of cloud-native applications and services for Oracle's enterprise solutions.
 - Focus on building high-performance, scalable cloud-based solutions.
 - Contributing to platform modernization, CI/CD pipelines, and cloud-native architecture.
 - Collaborating with global teams to design and implement enterprise-grade software products.